-The Company has determined that as at September 30, 2023, and 2022 the following projects have not met the technical feasibility and commercial viability criteria to be capitalized and classified as mining properties.
+The Company has determined that as at September 30, 2024, and 2023, the Granada Property has not met the technical feasibility and commercial viability criteria to be capitalized and classified as mining properties.
 Accordingly, the Company has expensed all exploration and evaluation expenditures in the period.
-As of September 30, 2023, and June 30, 2023, the Company did not hold any assets classified as mining properties.
+As of September 30, 2024, and June 30, 2024, the Company did not hold any assets classified as mining properties.